-The surrounding area contains a mix of uses, including single family residential and agricultural uses.
-The proposed project site is zoned Agricultural, along with the parcels located directly to the north, west, south, and northwest.
-The Palmer Subdivision is located directly to the east and southeast and is zoned Residential.
+Access to the site will be from Highway 6 and 50 at the existing entrance to the property.
+The surrounding area contains a mix of commercial and industrial land uses.
+The proposed project site is zoned for Commercial uses, along with the parcels located directly to the west and east of the site.